graeme-a-stewart/cpp-concurrency/doc/02-MutexAndAtomics.md

 	};
 ```

-In fact this pattern is so useful that it's supported directly in
+In fact this pattern is so useful that it is supported directly in
 C++11 as a `lock_guard` (also part of the `mutex` header).
 As there
 are a few different types of mutexes one can use, the `lock_guard` is
 a templated class.
 Converting the example above to this pattern: